riasvdv/statamic-redirect/DOCUMENTATION.md

 ## Different storage

-If you want to use a different storage method for the Errors or Redirects, you can change them in the config file.
+If you want to use a different storage method for errors or redirects, change them in the config file.

 ### Errors

 By default, errors are stored using the built-in `redirect-sqlite` connection.
-Picking another connection can be useful if you're logging a lot of errors & hits.
+Picking another connection can be useful when logging a lot of errors & hits.
 To do this, change the `error_connection` config value.
 Provide `default` to use the default Laravel connection.

 > [!NOTE]
 > When using a connection other than `redirect-sqlite`, make sure to publish (and run) the corresponding migration using `php artisan vendor:publish --tag="statamic-redirect-error-migrations"`.